Resources

 AR (Accounts Receivable)

 Accounts Receivable (AR) is the money a business is owed by customers for goods or services delivered but not yet paid for.
 For example, if a company sells $10,000 worth of products on credit, it records this as AR until the customer pays.
-It is considered a current asset on the balance sheet since it represents expected incoming cash.
+It is considered a current asset on the balance sheet.

 ASP (Average Selling Price)